12 Reasons Why Counseling for Entrepreneurs is Important

 Perspective.

 When you are surrounded by a constant stream of stories about overnight successes and how everyone around you is “crushing it” it is hard to remember that most entrepreneurs have sleepless nights, failed pitches, difficult investors and moments when they don’t know what they are doing.
-Working with a counselor can help keep you grounded in what reality really looks like and can help you manage the ruminations that often come with comparing your journey to others.
+Counseling for entrepreneurs can help keep you grounded in what reality really looks like and can help you manage the ruminations that often come with comparing your journey to others.

 Imposter Syndrome.